dyno-might/dyno-might.github.io/_posts/2021-05-06-are-some-personalities-better.md

 This shows correlations between the [Big Five](https://en.wikipedia.org/wiki/Big_Five_personality_traits) personality traits and various personal characteristics.
 To make this easier to understand, I reversed some "bad" traits (r).
 I also used  *Emotional Stability*, which is the opposite of *Neuroticism*.

 So, uhh, where are the tradeoffs?
-People who are extroverted, agreeable, conscientious, emotionally stable and open seem to do better at basically *everything*.
+People who are extroverted, agreeable, conscientious, emotionally stable and open seem to do better at basically everything.
 Let's call these people **all-blues**.
 Broadly speaking, they are more happy, successful, intelligent, creative, and popular.
 They have fewer addictions and less of every mental disorder.
-The one real tradeoffs are agreeableness against income and intelligence and also extraversion and conscientiousness against math scores.
+The one real tradeoffs are agreeableness against income and intelligence and extraversion and conscientiousness against math scores.

 I'd like to give a list of famous all-blues as examples, but this doesn't seem to exist.
 As a proxy, we can look to [Myers-Briggs](https://dynomight.net/in-defense-of-myers-briggs.html), where all-blues are similar to emotionally stable ENFJs.
 The internet claims that examples of ENFJs are Michael Jordan, Oprah, Pope John Paul II, Martin Luther King Jr., Pericles, and Barack Obama.
 For the opposite type, famous ISTPs supposedly include the Dalai Lama, Ernest Hemingway, Snoop Dogg, Melania Trump, and Vladimir Putin.
 (Personally, I assume the Dalai Lama has high emotional stability, but judge for thyself.)

 Anyway, what's the deal here?
 Why don't we see more tradeoffs?
 Is the idea of a population equilibrium mistaken?

 ## Evolution don't care

 Evolution doesn't care if you're happy.
 Evolution only wants you to pass on your genes.
 [Berg et al. (2014)](https://doi.org/10.1016/j.evolhumbehav.2014.07.006) took data from 10.7k representative Americans born between 1900 and 1947 and did a regression to predict the number of grandchildren someone has from their personality traits.
-Here are the regression coefficients.
+Here are the regression coefficients:

 ![regression of number of grandkids on personality traits](/img/personalities/model1.svg)

-The personality characteristics are standardized so Extraversion = 0 for someone who is average, and Extraversion = -2 for someone 2 standard deviations below average.
-They focus on grandchildren to reflect the influence of a parent's personality on a child's survival, but just predicting children gives similar results.
+The personality characteristics are standardized so Extraversion = 0 for someone who is average, and Extraversion = -2 for someone 2 standard deviations below average, etc. They focus on grandchildren to reflect the influence of a parent's personality on a child's survival, but just using children gives similar results.

-(If you're wondering, this suggests the ESFP as the most fecund [MBTI](https://dynomight.net/in-defense-of-myers-briggs.html) type (Ronald Reagan, Bill Clinton, Hugh Hefner).)
+If you're wondering, this suggests the ESFP as the most fecund [MBTI](https://dynomight.net/in-defense-of-myers-briggs.html) type (Ronald Reagan, Bill Clinton, Hugh Hefner).

 On the one hand, this would explain why everyone isn't an all-blue: If you want to dominate the personality landscape, you need to reproduce more.
 On the other hand, it creates a bigger puzzle: If we were in population equilibrium, all the coefficients would be zero!
 Instead, there are huge effects like extroverted men having 0.8 more grandchildren than introverted men.
 If that's true, then we are *way* out of equilibrium, and future generations will look different from us.